yuanxcoin/gyuanx-mq2/README.md

 arguments.

 All channels are capable of bidirectional communication, and multiple messages can be in transit in either direction at any time.
-LokiMQ sets up a "listener" and "client" connections, but these only determine how connections are established: once established, commands can be issued by either party.
+GyuanxMQ sets up a "listener" and "client" connections, but these only determine how connections are established: once established, commands can be issued by either party.

 The command/request string is one of two types:

-`category.command` - for commands/requests registered by the LokiMQ caller (e.g. gyuanxd).
+`category.command` - for commands/requests registered by the GyuanxMQ caller (e.g. gyuanxd).
 Here
 `category` must be at least one character not containing a `.` and `command` may be anything.
 These categories and commands are registered according to general function and authentication level (more on this below).
 For example, for gyuanxd categories are: